Tushargbpuat/firstrepository/README.md

 # firstrepository
-This is my first repository in github
+This is my first repository in github.
+Author - Tushar Saini